Joliel21/Magazine/public/content/pages/back-matter/inside-back-cover.md

 ## [Sign Up for Updates](https://breathtakingawareness.com/sign-up/)

-You can also [visit Breathtaking Awareness](https://breathtakingawareness.com/) or share this issue with someone who may need it.

 For permissions, licensing, media use, or reprint requests, contact [Jolie@BreathtakingAwareness.com](mailto:Jolie@BreathtakingAwareness.com).

 © 2026 Jolie Lizana / Breathtaking Awareness.
 All rights reserved.
 No part of this magazine may be copied, reproduced, scraped, republished, sold, or distributed without written permission, except brief quotations with attribution.